-The board of education of the Horry County Schools represents, leads and serves the organization's owners and holds itself accountable to them by committing to act in their best interests and by ensuring that all board and organizational action is consistent with law and the board's policies.
+The Board of Education of the Horry County Schools represents, leads and serves the children and citizens of Horry County and holds itself accountable to them by committing to act in their best interests and by ensuring that all Board and organizational action is consistent with state and federal law and the Board's policies.

-The board's purpose is to assure that the organization achieves the results described in the board's Results policies and that it operates according to the values expressed in the board's Operational Expectations policies.
+The Board's purpose is to assure that the organization achieves the results described in the Board's Results policies and that it operates according to the values expressed in the Board's Operational Expectations policies.

-The board is guided in its decision-making by the following beliefs:
+The Board is guided in its decision-making by the following beliefs:

-- All people have intrinsic worth, - All persons are entitled to respect, - A community will prosper to the degree that its members participate in achieving common interests, - Institutions exist only to meet the needs of people, - Each generation has a moral obligation to serve as reasonable stewards for future generations, - Faith in God as the creator and sustainer of the universe gives meaning and purpose to life, - An understanding of diversity is essential to harmony in an interdependent world, - Family is the primary influence on the quality of human development, - Learning is a life-long process absolutely essential to continuous growth, - Everyone possesses unrealized potential, - High expectations yield better results, - True motivation resides within. - There is no excellence without hard work, and - Integrity is essential for community trust and progress.
+- All people have intrinsic worth, - · All persons are entitled to respect, - A community will prosper to the degree that its members participate in achieving common interests, - Institutions exist to meet the needs of people, - Each generation has a moral obligation to serve as reasonable stewards for future generations, - Faith in God as the creator and sustainer of the universe gives meaning and purpose to life, - An understanding of diversity is essential to harmony in an interdependent world, - Family is the primary influence on the quality of human development, - Learning is a life-long process absolutely essential to continuous growth, - Everyone possesses unrealized potential, - High expectations yield better results, - True motivation resides within, - There is no excellence without hard work, and - Integrity is essential for community trust and progress.